Cap-Gap Extension

 - The employer is subject to the H-1B "cap."
 Students should check with their employer to determine if they are subject to the cap.

-- Log into ISSS Link, navigate to the F-1 Practical Training tab and select H-1B Cap Gap Form.
+- Log into ISSS Link, navigate to the F-1 Practical Training tab and select H-1B Cap Gap form.

 - Complete and submit the form.
 Students will be asked to upload the following documents: